 Do you have an attorney?
 In what court did you file your suit--Federal or State?
 Pacer is Federal; if you filed in West Virginia State Circuit Court, you will need to contact the Circuit Clerk in the county where you filed your case.
 Might you have filed it in Magistrate Court?
 I will need more...Read more »

 My mom is about to receive a "wrongful death" settlement for the death of my grandmother.
 My grandmother was also already going through the process of sueing before she passed.
 My grandmother did not have a written will, but my mom was her medical power of attorney.
-My grandmother also had verbally...
+My grandmother also...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.